Ensembl/gti-genesearch/search/search.md

 *Important*: MongoDB's use of indices is not as comprehensive as that of Elastic.
 Particular combinations of filters may not have an index available.
 For instances, `annot.ct.ensg` alone will not use an index as the index requires the use of `annot.ct.ensg.so` first.
 This will need careful handling in any web interface.

+# Solr implementation
+`SolrSearch` provides a baseline implementation for searches against Solr servers, namely the GXA database of expression data.
+This does not currently support facets.

 # Flattening implementation

 The Elastic implementations implicitly support nesting, and the gene search contains transcripts as sub-objects.
 However, some times we need to 'flatten' results to subobjects e.g. transcripts.
 This can be carried out using instances of `ESSearchFlatten` which flattens returned results to a specified target.
 For instance, if the target is "transcripts" then the documents are split to provide a list of documents representing each transcript.
 Any gene level fields are attached to each transcript.
 For instance, consider a query matching the following gene: